-pplication Requirements and Guidelines
+Application Requirements and Guidelines

-.
-Background
+1. Background

-To advance the California Advanced Services Fund (CASF) goal to increase broadband access in_f Pub.
+To advance the California Advanced Services Fund (CASF) goal of Pub.
 Util.
-Code section 281(b)(1)(A) through supportingt o increase broadband access, technical assistance rants will be made available support Tribes on their reservations, trust lands and surrounding areas to leverage non-CASF broadband. eployment funding, this Decision assigns the., The Commission uthorizes Communications Division Staff (Staff) the authority to use to pprove applications for CASF administrative funds (for example, state operations) to provide technical assistance funds for Tribes.
-Staff provides_he following criteria to the public for how to seek technicalassistance and outlines the funding process below.details the process and uidelines for requesting, reviewing, and approving "Technical ssistance Grants."
+Code section 281(b)(1)(A) to increase broadband access, technical assistance grants will be made available support Tribes on their reservations, trust lands and surrounding areas to leverage non-CASF broadband deployment funding., The Commission authorizes Communications Division Staff (Staff) to approve applications for CASF administrative funds (for example, state operations) to provide technical assistance for Tribes.
+The following criteria details the process and guidelines for requesting, reviewing, and approving "Technical Assistance Grants."